HersheyTaichou/CodeBible-Module/ExoMailbox/README.md

 # Exchange Online Mailbox Functions

-These functions automate tasks related to gathering details from Exchagne Online mailboxes.
+These functions automate tasks related to gathering details from Exchange Online mailboxes.

 Before you can run any of these commands, you will need to import the module